phax/peppol-reporting/README.md

 Peppol Reporting support library.
 Peppol Reporting is the process of collecting, aggregating and transmitting Peppol Reports to OpenPeppol.

+peppol-reporting is part of my Peppol solution stack.
+See https://github.com/phax/peppol for other components and libraries in that area.

 This library supports the following reports:
 * Peppol Transaction Statistics Report 1.0.1 (March 2023)
     * Specification link: https://docs.peppol.eu/edelivery/specs/reporting/tsr/